insight-creative/hobart-crossing/index.md

           <img src="{{ site.baseurl }}/img/apartments-header.jpg">
         </div>
         <h1>Apartments</h1>
-        <p>Experience life with more upscale amenities, serene surroundings and convenience than ever before.
-Each Hobart Crossing apartment home brings a refined urban feel to the area.</p>
+        <p>Experience life with luxury amenities, serene surroundings and more convenience than ever before.
+Each Hobart Crossing apartment home brings a refined, contemporary feel and is directly connected to the development’s amenities.</p>
         <div class="card-button-group">
           <a class="card-button" href="{{ site.baseurl }}/apartments">Learn more &raquo;</a>
         </div>